gavinfielder/pft/README.md

 ## Disabling Return Value Check

-The Makefile includes an option to ignore return value checking.
+The PFT Makefile includes an option to ignore return value checking.
 I included this because at the time of writing this, moulinette does not check return value, and from what I've seen, the return value is the #1 reason people fail a lot of PFT tests.
 I don't encourage ignoring the return value, but it is an option if you would like to.

 # Troubleshooting